Red Rock Cider

-Red Rock Cider was an alcoholic beverage produced by Taunton Cider Company and sold in the UK during the late 1980s and early 1990s.
-This brewery grew significantly after WWII due to an increase in inventory orders from other brewing industries who were merging during the 50s and 60s.
-Although it met its decline shortly after the UK Monopolies Commission required large breweries to break apart their monopolies, "The Taunton Cider Company" was successfully re-registered by cider enthusiasts in 2015, and began production in 2016.
-Its cider is produced in Somerset county which has a rich history of cider production, going back to the late 17th to 19th centuries where cider was considered a currency and farmers would sometimes be paid their daily wage with cider.
-Unusually, it is remembered most fondly for its advertisements, which had the strapline "It's not red, and there's no rocks in it".
-The original ending, "... and it doesn't taste like cider" was dropped.
+Red Rock Cider was an alcoholic beverage produced by Taunton Cider Company and sold in the United Kingdom during the late 1980s and early 1990s.
+The cider maker grew significantly after WWII due to an increase in inventory orders from other brewing industries who were merging during the 1950s and 1960s.

 In 1990, a series of TV adverts, directed by John Lloyd, were produced in the style of Police Squad! (but titled as Fraud Squad!) and starred Leslie Nielsen in a role clearly similar to that of Detective Frank Drebin.
 (In one advert, an extremely brief close-up of Nielsen's Fraud Squad badge (which actually reads FRIED SQUID) identifies him as "Drebin, Lt.
 F.") The titles of each advert followed the Police Squad! joke style of having a different title in the voice-over than what appeared captioned on screen.
 Hank Marvin made a cameo appearance in one advert (after Nielsen's character shouts "Hey you over there in the shadows!")
+The adverts' strapline was "It's not red, and there's no rocks in it".
+The line had originally been written as "and it doesn't taste like cider" to reflect the brewery's brief that the drink had a different taste to traditional ciders, but this was dropped shortly before shooting.

+The company closed shortly after the UK Monopolies Commission required large breweries to break apart their monopolies.
+"The Taunton Cider Company" was successfully re-registered by cider enthusiasts in 2015, and began production in 2016.
+Its cider is produced in Somerset county, which has a rich history of cider production, going back to the late 17th to 19th centuries where cider was considered a currency and farmers would sometimes be paid their daily wage with cider.